Review Analysis Conclusion

 Sizing, Shape, and Capacity

 Head size determines how much area you can cover in one pass, but it also dictates whether the brush will actually fit where you need it.
 Wide, blocky heads are efficient for shower walls, floors, and countertops, yet they often fail in narrow window tracks, behind faucets, and along tile lines.
 Conversely, slender crevice brushes sacrifice speed for access.
-Many of the top-ranked options above solve this dilemma by offering multiple heads in one package.
+Many of the top-ranked options solve this dilemma by offering multiple heads in one package.
 When evaluating capacity, think about the total range of tasks the set covers rather than the dimensions of a single brush.
 A compact detail brush that cleans grout, bottle necks, and stove burners delivers more real-world value than a bulky scrubber that only handles open floors.

 Handle Design and Ergonomic Tradeoffs